 The evaluation must be inspired by the criteria of continuous evaluation (Learning Assesment Guidelines, LAG, art 3).
 However, in compliance with the regulations of the University of Alcalá, an alternative process of final evaluation is made available to the student in accordance with the Learning Assesment Guidelines as indicated in Article 10, students will have a period of fifteen days from the start of the course to request in writing to the Director of the Polytechnic School their intention to take the non-continuous evaluation model adducing the reasons that they deem convenient.
 The evaluation of the learning process of all students who do not apply for it or are denied it will be done, by default, according to the continuous assessment model.
 The student has two calls to pass the subject, one ordinary and one extraordinary.

 Ordinary Call

 Continous Assessment:

-Consisting in taking and passing two Intermediate Assessment Tests (IAT1 and IAT2), and completing all laboratory practices (L).
+Consisting in taking and passing two theoretical knowledge tests (TCs), all laboratory practices (PL) and two laboratory knowledge tests (TCLs) throughout the semester.

 Assessment through final exam: